How To Build A Berm For Landscaping

 Having a sketch of the berm to scale will help you become aware of the area the berm will occupy so that you can know whether you have enough room to build it.

-Berms meant to showcase trees should take a horizontal slope of 5-7 feet with 1-foot height from the base while those meant to showcase small plants can do well on a steep slope of 3-4 feet in length with a height of 1 foot.
+Berms meant to showcase trees should take a horizontal slope of 5′ to 7′ feet with a 1-foot height from the base, while those meant to showcase small plants can do well on a steep slope of 3′ to 4′ feet in length with a height of 1′ foot.

 The peak of your berm should be designed to occupy one end instead of taking the center position.
-Also, the top of the berm should be flat to prevent water run off to the sides of the slope.
+Also, the top of the berm should be flat to prevent water from running off to the sides of the slope.

-Be creative with the design, such that your berm has multiple peaks, undulant conical edges, or even crescent shape, rather than the perfect oval shape
+Be creative with the design, such that your berm has multiple peaks, undulant conical edges, or even a crescent shape rather than the perfect oval shape.

 Put Down Your Layout Plan

-Lay out the entire berm shape on the ground using the garden hose; garden hoses are preferred because they flex easily and also help to achieve perfect curves to layout an island bed and also offer flexibility in the design.
+Lay out the entire berm shape on the ground using the garden hose; garden hoses are preferred because they flex easily and help achieve perfect curves to layout an island bed and offer flexibility in the design.

 Remove The Turf Layer In The Marked Lawn